Garmin Elevate Gen 5

 Skin temperature serves different purposes than core temperature, with the latter being more relevant to athletes during a performance.
 Athletes seek assistance in acclimating to higher-temperature environments and may desire insights into core temperature to prevent overheating, dehydration, and suboptimal performance.
 However, I am sceptical that such insights will be available from the beginning with Elevate 5.

-Skin temperature sensors can be employed alongside clever algorithms to determine core body temperatures.
+Skin temperature sensors can be used in conjunction with sophisticated algorithms to determine core body temperature accurately.
 These algorithms can improve their accuracy by incorporating HR data from a chest strap.
-In fact, they can be scientifically validated to measure core body temperature with a precision of within 0.1/0.2 Celsius, like GreenTEG Core.
+They can be scientifically validated to measure core body temperature with a precision of within 0.1 °C to 0.2 °C, such as the GreenTEG Core.

-It’s worth noting that the silver area, which is mentioned earlier, does not necessarily need to be made of metal in order to possess temperature measurement capabilities.
+It’s worth noting that the silver area, which is mentioned earlier, does not necessarily need to be made of metal to possess temperature measurement capabilities.

 Will Elevate 5 deliver More Accuracy?

-Previously, hairy skin, darker skin and motion artefacts have caused Garmin sensors accuracy issues, although they are sometimes hard to pin down as they are specific to you and how you exercise.
+Previously, issues with hairy skin, darker skin, and motion artefacts have caused accuracy problems with Garmin sensors.
+However, they can sometimes be challenging to pinpoint as they are specific to individual users and their exercise habits.

-One interesting and very plausible from the suggestions below is that Garmin will fire up 2 or 4 of the 6 green LEDs during workouts for maximum accuracy but only rely on 2 LEDs for the 24×7 HR monitoring.
+One interesting and very plausible suggestion from the suggestions below is that Garmin will fire up 2 or 4 of the six green LEDs during workouts for maximum accuracy, but only rely on 2 LEDs for the 24×7 HR monitoring.
 I like that idea but has Garmin already considered it?

 Will Elevate 5 need more power?